husaltam/push_swap/README.md

 ./push_swap 2 1 3 6 5 8
 ```

-program will outp a set of moves that if applied to this first stack and useing another empty stack, we will ended up by fully sorted list
+Program will output a set of moves that if applied to this first stack and using another empty stack, we will end up with a fully sorted list:

 ```
 pb